International

 | top | pdf |

-Experimental aspects of measuring absolute d-values are discussed in detail in Volume C of International Tables for Crystallography (2004)[link], Part 5[link] .
+Experimental aspects of measuring absolute d-values are discussed in detail in Volume C of International Tables for Crystallography (2004)link to reference, Part 5link to referenced content .
 Since only relative displacements are to be measured in the present case, many complications connected with the determination of absolute values do not apply for thermal expansion measurements, such as zero-point correction, eccentricity of the mounted sample, refraction, absorption and diffraction profile.

 1.4.3.3.
 Optical methods (interferometry)